-Mark/Recapture of Texas blind salamanders - In 2021, Texas blind salamanders marked via tail clips were recaptured in the same sampling year.
+Mark/Recapture of Texas blind salamanders - Between 2021 - 2023, Texas blind salamanders marked via tail clips were recaptured in the same sampling year.
 Tail clipping provides information on if a salamander has been previously observed in the wild, but without unique tags, it is impossible to determine if a single salamander is continuously being recaptured or if the refugia recaptures multiple different individuals.
 A portion of salamanders are collected for the refugia at any one collected event so that refugia collections do not detrimentally harm the wild population.
-Better understanding how often the Refugia encounters the same individuals during collection events will inform refugia collections by giving us a better understanding of potential impacts of removing individuals from the wild.
-The refugia plans to uniquely mark individual wild caught Texas blind salamanders collected at Primer's and Johnson's Wells using p-Chips.
+Better understanding how often the Refugia encounters the same individuals during collection events informs refugia collections by p assessing the potential impacts of removing individuals from specific locations.
+The refugia plans to continue to uniquely mark wild caught Texas blind salamanders collected at Primer's and Johnson's Wells using p-Chips.
 The tagged salamanders will be released and scanned when recaptured during routine sampling events.
+Ultimately, this information will allow the Refugia to reassess take limits and impacts of take at Primer's and Johnson's Well.

-Mark spring runs and upwelling - The refugia will use a highly sensitive GPS unit to mark spring upwellings and openings to an accuracy within a few centimeters.
-These locations will be checked and remeasured during routine sampling events to track the movement and/or closure of spring upwellings and opening.
+Mark spring runs and upwelling - In 2023, the refugia used a highly sensitive GPS unit to mark spring upwellings and openings to an accuracy within a few centimeters.
+These locations were checked and re-measured during routine sampling events to track the movement and/or closure of spring upwellings and openings.
+Continued monitoring of the spring opening will inform how transient spring openings are from year to year and between droughts.
+This information informs collections and reintroduction strategies.

 Offspring separation strategies for Peck's cave amphipod - Cannibalism is common in Peck's cave amphipods.
-Maternal cannibalism of offspring remains to be the largest roadblock for reliable captive propagation of Peck's cave amphipods.
+Maternal cannibalism of offspring remains the largest limitation for reliable captive propagation of Peck's cave amphipods.
+In 2023, the Refugia conducted a pilot study testing separation housing that allowed offspring to be physically separate from adults.
 The Refugia will continue to experiment with different offspring exclusion strategies that separate offspring from brooding females and allow for brooding females to be transferred from general housing to a brooking chamber without harm and with minimal stress.